 Here’s everything you need to know about joining Charlie Dimmock and the Rich brothers!

 - GREAT BRITISH MENU: What’s the highest score?
 BBC show explored!

 Garden Rescue 2021: Applications

-BBC stopped filming and production of the series earlier this year following the Covid-19 outbreak.
+BBC previously stopped filming and production of the series last year following the Covid-19 outbreak.
 In a Twitter post, the show explained:

 “Like many TV productions, Garden Rescue is currently on hold.
 We are hoping to resume production later in the year.
 In the meantime, applications are currently closed.
 We are however hoping to make a couple of exciting announcements over the coming weeks so watch this space!”

 How do you apply for Garden Rescue?

 You will have to download the application form and fill in the details, which will require applicants to provide photos of their garden.

 The closing date for applications is January 31st 2022.